nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `cd ..`

-Allows user to view all active tasks instead of tasks belonging to a specific module.
+Allows user to view all active tasks from all modules instead of only those belonging to a specific module.

 Examples:
 - `cd ..`